ItemConsulting/negotia-visma-open/README.md

 Should return with the `Content-Type` header set.
 It should have the mime type (e.g. `application/pdf` or `application/vnd.ms-excel`), or `application/octet-stream` if unknown mime type.

-According to [Stackoverflow](http://stackoverflow.com/questions/10725959/file-transfer-over-http), the body of the file is binary, not base64.
+According to [Stackoverflow](http://stackoverflow.com/questions/10725959/file-transfer-over-http), the body of the response is binary, not base64.

 | Http status code | Body                               |
 |------------------|------------------------------------|